Mark-Renzi/QRServer/README.md

 # QRServer
-Server and Client code for a server that Decodes QR Codes sent by concurrent clients.
+Linux-based Server and Client code for a server that Decodes QR Codes sent by concurrent clients.
 It returns the decoded URL

 Compile both files with "make all".